sunnysideup/silverstripe-elemental-style/README.md

 **UPDATES**

+- v4.4.2 : Minor updates.
+Ability to group styles.
+Responsive helper function to create multiple versions of a single style for different viewports.
 - v4.4.0 : Extra fields are now available.
 Multiselect, Optionset and ImageOptionset
 - v4.3.0 : Includes front end editing for styles.
 With almost real time results you can see exactly what your elements will look like with various styles applied.
 You can also use the back end preview area to access this feature.

+**TO DO**
+- move front end editor into iframe
+- improve responsive helper UI

 ## Requirements